-After completing ADES 1500, students submit a portfolio into the Communication Design Entry Portfolio Review — conducted each fall toward the end of the semesters.
+Entry-Portfolio Review: After completing ADES 1500, students submit a portfolio to the Communication Design Candidacy Review each fall toward the end of the semester.

-Be selected to begin your concentration path of choice for Freshman and Sophomore design classes.
+Students are then selected to begin their concentration path for freshman spring design classes.

-After completing ADES 1510, ADES 1540 and ADES 2515 students submit a portfolio and pass the specific concentration sophomore review.
+Entry-Portfolio Review: After completing ADES 1540, students submit a portfolio and pass the specific concentration Entry-Portfolio review.

 Application Process and Program Information

-Once you have applied for admission to the university, you may apply for either or both of the Communication Design programs, but you will be selected into only a single program.
+Once you have applied for admission to the university, you may apply for either or both of the Communication Design concentrations.
+Still, you will be selected into only a single concentration.